Eastern Regional Zongo chiefs endorse President Mahama

 He said the Presidential Candidate of the New Patriotic Party, Nana Akufo Addo, by then a Member of Parliament (MP) for Abuakwa, was amongst the first to oppose the holiday meant for Muslims.

-He said there is the need to reciprocate the love shown the region by voting massively for him to continue his second term.
+He said there is the need to reciprocate the love shown the region by voting massively for him to serve a second term.

 Alhaji Shamsu Kwakwa said the promises made by President Mahama during his first term campaign has been fulfilled and that the promises include the completion of the first phase of the Tamale International Airport and the lifting of pilgrims from the Northern Zone to The Kingdom of Saudi Arabia and the construction of the Community Day Senior High Schools.